BlueLightAI/.github/profile/README.md

 ![Model improvement table](fine_tuning_impact.png)

-- Explore an interactive visualization on your dataset, model errors, or embedding model using our TDA-based dimensionality reduction:
+- Explore an interactive visualization of your dataset, model errors, or embedding model using our TDA-based dimensionality reduction:

 ![Cobalt UI](cobalt_ui.png)